Program overview

 Research questions.
 Students will undertake projects related to the following scientific questions:

 CHIWORK conference.
-IRES students will be able to participate in the CHIWORK 2024 annual meeting.
+IRES students will participate in the CHIWORK 2025 annual meeting in Amsterdam.

 For more information, check out our IEEE Pervasive Computing article on this program, and click on the links below: